sjawhar/inspect_ai/docs/_tools-scaffold.md

     async def solve(state: TaskState, generate: Generate):

         # establish messages limit so we have a termination condition
+        # TODO: Update example to follow new way of setting message limits.
         state.message_limit = message_limit

         try: